nus-cs2103-AY2223S1/tp/docs/team/tan-jia-rong.md

     original state.

 **Highlights** <br>
-* Slight modification to existing AB3's predicate to allow users to search by prefixes for better user experience.
-* Much thoughts have to be put into considering on whether to implement search functionalities as `home` and `goto` command is sufficient in showing the modules.
+* Much thoughts have to be put into considering whether to implement search functionalities as navigation functionalities such as `home` and `goto` command are sufficient in showing the modules.
   However, we chose to include it to improve user experience by allowing them to search for modules and contacts from the home page.

+* Additionally, it is a design decision to disable `find` and `list` commands after usage of `goto` command as
+  * for modules: `find` and `list` is irrelevant when there is only one module and may result in confusion instead.
+  * for persons: Relevant person associated with a module is likely to be small as it should only comprise of people whom the user needs to interact with in the module (i.e. friends, project mates, teaching assistant, professors).

 **Code contributed:** [RepoSense link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=tan-jia-rong&breakdown=true)